kanu2406/Internship-in-Active-Learning-Algorithms/README.md

 ---

 ## 2. Empirical Risk Minimization
 The concept of **Empirical Risk Minimization (ERM)** is studied in detail, where the goal is to minimize the misclassification risk using a set of classifiers and labeled data.
-The theoretical guarantees for both passive and active learning frameworks are presented, including **Theorem 1** and **Theorem 2** for the passive learning framework.
+The theoretical guarantees for both passive and active learning frameworks are also presented.

 ---